Six killed in kindergarten attack in China; suspect detained

 "The victims include one teacher, two parents and three students ... and one suspect has been arrested," said a spokesperson for the city government.

-The spokesperson did not provide details about the victims or the weapon used in the attack.
+The spokesperson did not offer details about the identities or ages of the victims, nor the weapon used in the attack.

-The attack in Lianjiang county happened at about 7.40am and the police arrested a 25-year-old man at about 8am.
+The attack in Lianjiang county happened at about 7.40am and the police arrested a 25-year-old man surnamed Wu at about 8am.
 The local police called it a case of "intentional assault".

 Authorities are investigating the cause of the attack.